 Chiggers live in moist areas around lakes, rivers, and ponds, or close to ground level in grassy fields, gardens, and forests because they need humidity in order to survive.

 Chiggers will climb on you even if you wear shoes and long pants or they will climb on your arms as you work in the garden.
-Then, they will migrate all over the body in search of the perfect spot to bite.
+Then, they will migrate all over the body in search of the perfect spot to feed.

 They don’t burrow into the skin as many people think.
 The itching is horrendous and once you scratch the spot you squish the chigger to death.
 But the itching stays f.o.r.e.v.e.r.